romarcg/thymio_course_skeleton/assignment/README.md

 > **Note:** You can do the homework assignment in pairs.

-Please submit the archive of the package folder to `iCorsi` by **deadline** , named in the following way: `firstname1.lastname1-firstname2.lastname2.zip`.
+Please submit the archive of the package folder to `iCorsi` by **deadline-to-be-defined** , named in the following way: `firstname1.lastname1-firstname2.lastname2.zip`.